EllisLab/EE-Language-French/README.md

 ## License

 - Copyright (C) 2009-2020 EllisLab, Inc.
-- Original French translation provided by: Jeremie Werner / Studio Meta (@studiometa)
+-
-- 2.5.5, 2.7.x, 3.x, 4.x and 5.x versions by: Emmanuel Beauchamps
+- 7.x versions by: Andre Urtizberea

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal